Kochadaiiyaan: India

 Critic at Sify praised the director Soundarya Rajinikanth's work stating, "It is a testament to one girl's ambition, imagination and courage to make India's first photo-realistic, 3D."
 Further wrote, "After watching the film, one gets the feel that there is more to it than just the animation".
 At Deccan Chronicle, Thinkal Menon gave the film 3.5 stars (out of 5) and stated, "Unsurprisingly, the brand name 'Rajini' has proved for the umpteenth time that his face value alone could carry a movie on his shoulders.
 'Kochadaiiyaan' has embraced technology in the best possible way, not to forget this being the very first attempt."
 Rachit Gupta at Filmfare gave a bottom line—"Technical snags can't stop Rajinikanth from entertaining".
 He praised the director stating, "As director Soundarya Rajinikanth Ashwin puts it in a pre-movie build up scene, it's homage to 100 Years of Indian Cinema.
 It's an ode from possibly the biggest star of Indian movies to the Indian film industry and its fans.
 It's a celebratory mark to all that we've come to love and respect in our films.
 If you are Rajini fan, you have a treat in stored in the climax.
 There's promise of a kickass sequel too.
 All said and done, for best results take it all with a pinch of salt."
 Ritika Handoo of Zee News gave the film 3.5 stars (out of 5) and felt, "After watching a folklore turned into a 3D computer-animated photo-realistic motion picture format, all we can say is – this is a tribute to 'Thalaiva'!"

 Critic Subhash K. Jha for Indo Asian News Service gave the film 3.5 stars (out of 5) and stated that only "Yes, Rajnikanth roars again.
 Never mind if the lion is computer-generated.
 The superstar returns in a stylish never-before avatar conceived and executed by the star's daughter who is an unabashed fan."
+Tushar Joshi of DNA India gave the film 2.5 stars out of 5 and opined, "Conventional fans might find it a bit hard to worship their hero in this CGI avatar, but Kochadaiiyaan is a big bold step in opening new frontiers to film making, a step that deserves to be supported.